eamonnsullivan/svpsouthruislip.org.uk/content/md/posts/2025-12-01-christmas-by-candlelight.md

 {:title "Last Gifted of the year"
  :layout :post
- :author Paul O'Regan and Tracy Tierney
+ :author "Paul O'Regan and Tracy Tierney"
  :tags []}

 The support of the parish underpins the SVP's activities.
 This weekend our team running our shop, Gifted,